sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-38.md

 ## Solution

-The key to this exercice is writing a function that will return successively 1, 2, 1, 1, 4, 1, 1, 6, 1, 1, 8, ….
+The key to this exercise is writing a function that will return successively 1, 2, 1, 1, 4, 1, 1, 6, 1, 1, 8, ….
 Let's build this function step by step.
-In order to facilitate our work, we can write a couple of functions to display the first `n` elements of any serie and use a dummy implementation of `d-euler`:
+In order to facilitate our work, we can write a couple of functions to display the first `n` elements of any series and use a dummy implementation of `d-euler`:

 ```scheme
 (define (d-euler i)